 BUNKER PRICES: G20-VLSFO Index Advances to Two-Week High

-Global VLSFO prices have resumed their upward swing this week.
+Global VLSFO prices are advancing this week.
 Image Credit: Ship & Bunker

-Bunker fuel prices rose at most ports on Monday, with global average VLSFO prices climbing to the highest level in two weeks.
+Bunker fuel prices rose at most ports on Wednesday, with global average VLSFO prices advancing to the highest level in more than two weeks.

-On Tuesday morning Brent crude futures were trading up by $0.40/bl at $90.05/bl as of 8:31 AM in London.
-In metric tonne terms that would be equivalent to a $3.01/mt rise in bunker prices.
+On Thursday morning Brent crude futures were trading down by $0.46/bl at $91.04/bl as of 8:26 AM in London.
+In metric tonne terms that would be equivalent to an $3.46/mt fall in bunker prices.